Tax Reporting & Compliance (TR&C) FAQs

 - If a purchase is delivered on the core campus but the purchasing department is located within the City of Davis, which is the correct sales tax rate?

 - Sales (use) tax is applied based upon the first taxable use of the goods purchased.
 If an item will be used at a location within the City of Davis but is delivered on core campus, the City of Davis sales tax rate is applied.
-If the vendor applies the wrong tax rate, the university is responsible for accruing the difference as use tax.
+If the vendor applies the wrong tax rate, the purchasing department should contact the vendor and have the vendor correct the invoice.
 There is a TR&C PowerPoint available for viewing.

 - When does a vendor require a resale certificate?